maxludden/supergene-v2/books/book03/md/chapter-1124.md

 Instead, he turned his attention to the bird that was sitting on Bao’er’s shoulder.
 Much to his surprise, he was able to discern its thoughts.

 “She never shares any food with me.
-What a b*tch.”
+What a bitch.”

 Han Sen was incredibly excited over this new ability, and he was giddy to try it out on everything he could.
 He ran straight into the forest to hear the thoughts of all the creatures he could find.